 Thomas William Morris was born in Bagillt, Flintshire during 1897.

 Thomas enlisted as a Private with the Royal Welsh Fusiliers at the Recruiting Office, Flint in 1915.
+He arrived in France with the Battalion on Thursday 2nd December 1915 and was Killed in Action on Saturday 29th December 1917, aged 21 years.

 He is also remembered on the North Wales Heroes Memorial Arch, Deiniol Road, Bangor, Gwynedd, North Wales.